 Interest Expense and Loan Cost Amortization.
-Interest expense and loan cost amortization were approximately \$21.8 million and \$19.7 million for the years ended December 31, 2022 and 2021, respectively.
-The increase in interest expense and loan cost amortization for the year ended December 31, 2022, as compared to the year ended December 31, 2021, is primarily due to the rising interest rate environment.
-During the year ended December 31, 2022, we were able to partially mitigate the full impact from the rise in interest rates due to the interest rate caps in place throughout 2022 as part of our overall variable debt hedging strategy.
+Interest expense and loan cost amortization were approximately \$45.9 million and \$41.9 million for the years ended December 31, 2024 and 2023, respectively.
+The increase in interest expense and loan cost amortization was primarily due to an increase in our weighted average interest costs from the refinancing of our 2023 Credit Facilities in December 2023 and an increase in the amortization of debt issuance cost incurred as part of the refinancing.
+During the years ended December 31, 2024 and 2023, we were able to partially mitigate the full impact from the elevated interest rate environment through the interest rate protection we put in place as part of our overall variable debt hedging strategy.